Jesus School Arnhem Land – An Indigenous Uprising!

 “Jesus didn’t come to save colour.
 He came to save souls.”

 Mission Aviation Fellowship (MAF) and Pioneers, two hard working local mission groups, very generously ran over 20 flights to bring people in from surrounding communities and homelands for these events.
 In addition, their contribution of resources for many practical needs played a huge part in the success of this mission.

 The event surpassed our expectations.
 We had over 50 new decisions for Christ throughout the week and saw some notable signs and wonders.

 Best of all, lives were forever changed.
 Bold indigenous men are now standing together for Jesus, people were delivered from long term issues of depression, tormenting voices and addictions.
 Lifelong friendships were built, crossing cultural boundaries with the transcendent culture of God’s Kingdom.

 “There is no more ‘them’ and ‘us.’
 We are one people,” Bunumbirr declares emphatically as he speaks about unity in Christ.

 “Jesus didn’t come to save colour.
 He came to save souls.
 My heart is to see not only Arnhem Land changed, but the whole nation changed.”

 Follow up teams are being planned to head back out shortly, to over 15 different communities and homelands represented during this amazing week.
 In the meantime we are already getting news back of the message of the simple Gospel spreading, with more coming to Jesus and being baptised into the family of God each week.

-We were blessed to capture some of this story on video which will be released in November.
+We were blessed to capture some of this story on video.
 See below for a preview…